 Back to main page

-Welcome to the winter edition of the CMS International Disputes Digest, the biannual publication of CMS’ Dispute Resolution practice featuring analysis and commentary on the major trends shaping the worldwide dispute-resolution market.
+Welcome to our International Disputes Digest, a new bi-annual publication featuring analysis and commentary on the key trends currently shaping the global dispute resolution market.

-We hope you enjoy this edition and welcome your feedback on any of the issues raised.
+We hope you enjoy this inaugural edition of our International Disputes Digest and welcome your feedback on any of the issues raised.